LukeEmmet/GeminiLUACH/README.md

 * no action, but a visual decoration or further colour hinting may be shown
 * convert the link to an active button that shows a popup form or includes the content when pressed by the user
 * automatic inclusion of the content within a coloured boundary, configured on a domain basis, or globally
+* content included in a side bar to the main content

 ### "Has comments" 💬 U+1F4AC